Domain generalization in deep learning for contrast-enhanced imaging: Results

 \subsection{Experiment 4: Comparison to a multi-center scenario}

-Finally, in this section, we evaluate the added value of training multi-center models for LGE-MRI segmentation by including training images from multiple clinical sites (i.e. from 1 to 4 centres, considering all samples included in this study).
-In Figure \ref{fig:Domain mixing} different combinations of the four datasets processed in this study were explored, either by using a baseline model, data augmentation or histogram matching.
-It can be seen that when the model is trained with no data augmentation (baseline), the multi-center data enhanced the generalisation ability, since the average DC values increase abruptly, while the standard deviation decreases.
-However, when data augmentation is included in the pipeline, there is no gain for adding new clinical sites to the training stage, as the data augmentation alone is sufficiently powerful for training the model with reduced over-fitting when tested in new centers.
+In this last experiment, the added value of training multi-center models for LGE-MRI segmentation is evaluated by including training images from multiple clinical sites (i.e. from 1 to 4 centers).
+In Figure \ref{fig:Domain mixing} different combinations of the four datasets considered in this study were explored, either by using a baseline model, data augmentation or histogram matching.
+As observed in the results, when the model is trained with no data augmentation (baseline), the multi-center data enhanced the generalization ability as demonstrated by the increase in average DC values and the reduction of the standard deviation.
+However, when data augmentation is included in the pipeline, no gain is found by adding new clinical sites to the training stage, as the data augmentation alone is sufficiently powerful for training the model with reduced over-fitting when tested in new centers.
 The results also confirm that histogram matching does not show significant positive impact on the final performance.